A high-order wideband direct solver for electromagnetic scattering from bodies of revolution: Integral equations on surfaces of revolution

 \subsection{The vector-valued case}

-Similar to the scalar case, a second-kind vector-valued boundary integral equation with translation invariant kernel $G$ is of the form:
+As in the scalar case, a second-kind vector-valued boundary integral equation with translation invariant kernel $G$ is of the form:

-In the electromagnetic application, frequently both $\bu$, $\bm f$ are vector fields which are tangential to the boundary $\Gamma$ due to physical considerations, so we address that case only.
-(In fact, the vector fields $\bJ$ and $\bK$ in~\eqref{eq_koperators} are tangential by construction, and require formulas for the action of layer potentials to their Fourier modes.)
-Furthermore, the classic MFIE using in scattering problems from PECs explicitly has a vector-valued unknown, physical electric current~$\bJ$:

-Fully three-dimensional surface vector fields may be encountered in problems in fluid dynamics or elasticity, and many of the following calculations directly extend, albeit with components lying in the direction normal to~$\Gamma$.
+In the electromagnetic setting, both $\bu$ and $\bm f$ are typically tangential vector fields, so we address that case only.
+Fully three-dimensional surface vector fields are encountered in fluid dynamics and elasticity, and many of the following calculations extend directly to those problems, albeit with components lying in the direction normal to~$\Gamma$ as well.

 Since $\Gamma$ is a surface of revolution, the tangential vector fields in~\eqref{eq_vecinteq} can be written in terms of their Fourier series, component-wise, with respect to the local basis $\tauhat$, $\thetahat$: